urcomputeringpal/github-script-ts/README.md

   run: |
       echo "function1 result: ${{ steps.function1.outputs.result }}"

-  # If you want to set multiple outputs or influence the environment,
-  # use actions/github-script directly and import your module from
+  # You can also use actions/github-script and import your module
-  # the path specified in the `github-script-ts` step.
-The `result`
+  # from the path specified in the `github-script-ts` step.
-  # output will still be set to the return value of your script.
 - name: Run custom function using actions/github-script
   id: custom
   uses: actions/github-script@v6